SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 - `params`: Parameter list or table
 - Incorrectly provided function module names or parameters are not checked until runtime
 - Unlike method calls, you cannot specify inline declarations as actual parameters.
 - Regarding dynamic function module calls: Static and dynamic function module calls are syntactically identical.
 In a static call, the function module is specified as a character literal or a constant, with parameters passed statically.
 Conversely, in a dynamic call, the function module's name is specified in a variable, with parameters passed dynamically.
-For dynamic calls, you can utilize the `CL_ABAP_DYN_PRG` as shown in the [Misc ABAP Classes cheat sheet](22_Misc_ABAP_Classes.md).
+For dynamic calls, you can utilize the `CL_ABAP_DYN_PRG` as shown in the [Released ABAP Classes](22_Released_ABAP_Classes.md).
 - When a function module call is made, the system field `sy-subrc` is set to 0.
 If a non-class-based exception is raised and a value is assigned to handle it, this value updates `sy-subrc`.

 Example function module calls with parameter passing and exception handling: